MANSFIELD ARTICLE READ BY DANIEL – Download MP3 (right-click and save link as…)

-Nobody knows why but here’s a guess… maybe someone was waiting at the other prison.
-Fear of revenge made Larry choose death.
+Why’d he do it?
+Nobody knows.
+Here’s my guess… maybe someone was waiting at the other prison.
+Fear of revenge is a great motivator and Larry choose death.

 What it’s like to be a guard at Mansfield

 Orleck was recently paroled.
-An opportunity to start a new life but friendship brought him back to Mansfield.
-He planned to bust his buddy out.
+Given an opportunity to start over, but friendship brought him back with a plan help his buddy escape.

-He entered the West Gate.
-Wilford recognized him and blocked the path.
+Entering through the West Gate.
+Wilford recognized Orleck and blocked his path.
 Orleck pulled a gun and fired.
 Wilford held him to the ground on as other guards rushed in.
 Pulling them apart to find Wilford was dead.